What is Panic Attack?

 As discussed above that these behaviors prolong the illness.
 It is better to stay away from them.
 The first task is to assess which safety-seeking behavior the patient is using such as checking pulse repeatedly or holding his chest tightly.
 The patients are to discourage these behaviors.
 There is a need to stop these repeated investigations.
 The patients should go for investigations only if the physician advises them.

 When panic Attack does appear don’t rush for help.
 But stay there and wait.
 Symptoms will fade eventually.
 During a panic attack, the patient tries best to control it by doing different sorts of activities.
 The best way is to try not to control it rather let the panic attack happen.
-There will be no harm by symptoms of a panic attack.
+There will be no harm by panic disorder symptoms.
 Our efforts to control panic attacks will ultimately prolong the illness.

 There are a few things that can increase the chances of a panic attack.
 These are stimulants, energy drinks, and caffeine.
 On the other hand, some patients go for strict dietary restrictions to reduce their body fat and cholesterol.
 Avoid these types of dietary restrictions and take regular meals.